LOOSE-LIPS/loose-lips-2.0/src/routes/blog/musical-traditions-in-central-europe-explorer-series-vol-4/index.md

     imported/musical-traditions-in-central-europe-explorer-series-vol-4/image832.jpeg
 description: >-
   I must start by saying that the name Burnt Friedman always lurked at the edges of my musical library.
-I guess he&#39;s one of those artists that have a huge portfolio of collaborations.
-For example, he is a guest artist on countless legendary dub records, and you can&rsquo;t miss his name when scanning through collections [...]Read More...
+I guess he's one of those artists that have a huge portfolio of collaborations.
+For example, he is a guest artist on countless legendary dub records, and you can’t miss his name when scanning through collections [...]Read More...
 published: true
 tags: release-review